Undergraduate course information

 Faculty Academic Programs Office

-The Academic Programs Office provides support and assistance to the UTS Student Centres on UTS: Health processes and issues and manages and supports UTS: Health's courses and specific student issues and processes.
+The Academic Programs Office provides support and assistance to the UTS Student Centres on UTS: Health processes and issues and manages and supports Health's courses and specific student issues and processes.
 Students must contact the UTS Student Centre in the first instance and complex issues may be referred by staff in the UTS Student Centre to the Academic Programs Office.

 telephone +61 2 9514 5024